In this series of blog posts, I will be providing detailed information on my adventures on coding a ray tracer in C++.

 To speed up the rendering progress, I have implemented a basic multi-threading capability, which uses 4 threads on 4 distinct scanlines of the image, to get a -nearly- x4 speed-up on the rendering time.

-The disadvantage of this method is that even if it speeds up the scenes where the objects are not clustered to one location of the 2D image plane, when they get clustered, for example, to the thread 1’s space, the performance drops as if the rendering is being done on a 1-core CPU, as the others threads quickly finish their task and die.
+The disadvantage of this method is that even if it speeds up the scenes where the objects are not clustered to one location of the 2D image plane, when they get clustered, for example, to the space of the upper scanline (thread 1’s space), the performance drops as if the rendering is being done on a 1-core CPU, as the others threads quickly finish their task and die.

 My future goal is to implement a multi-threading capability in which: